2004090/CS220-AU-portfolio/README.md

 - get familiar with using Github
 - understanding the concepts of past, present and future digital identities
 - understand the structure on my own essay
+- trying to put the V&R map in my essay

 ## References